Researcher admits plot to steal GSK secrets to sell in China

 Prosecutors had accused her of downloading and emailing confidential information including research on specific cancer drugs and working with four others, including two people in China, charged in connection with the scheme.

-Another research scientist at GlaxoSmithKline, Tao Li, was also charged as part of the five.
+Another research scientist at GlaxoSmithKline, Tao Li, was also charged in the scheme.
 She has a change of plea hearing scheduled before the court in a few weeks, but it was unclear if she would be pleading to the same charge as Xue.

 Slomsky set a sentencing hearing for Dec.
 18, but agreed to hold an evidentiary hearing prior to that date that will largely focus on the difference between prosecutors’ and defense attorneys’ arguments about how serious the crime was and how much potential financial damage was caused.